DataFire/Integrations/integrations/generated/amazonaws_workspaces/README.md

 * SecurityGroupId `string`

 ### StartRequest
-* StartRequest `object`: Describes the start request.
+* StartRequest `object`: Information used to start a WorkSpace.
   * WorkspaceId [WorkspaceId](#workspaceid)

 ### StartWorkspaceRequests